 Dawn created and developed the idea of a large scale knitted installation, Tree Hugs, which was to join the exhibition Barking up the Wrong Tree touring to Mori Gallery, Sydney, Spacement Gallery, Melbourne and the Carnegie Gallery, Tasmania.
 Her concept was essentially to create a powerful art installation while simultaneously enabling everyone and anyone in the community to actively participate in the creation of a statement reflecting their love, care and willingness to protect the beauty of the Styx forest from further old growth logging.

-dawn seated under large hug around gandalf's staff sm pic People throughout the community knitted red wool into pieces as short or as long as they personally had time and ability to produce, which would later be sewn together into hugs and wrapped around the trees in the Styx Forest.
+People throughout the community knitted red wool into pieces as short or as long as they personally had time and ability to produce, which would later be sewn together into hugs and wrapped around the trees in the Styx Forest.

 Dawn envisaged a line of red hugs through the panorama of the Styx Forest — a line of protection, a line of defence, a line reflecting the community’s consistent concern over old growth logging in the Styx.
 A hug is one of the most natural ways in which humans show their care for one another and was a playful way of interpreting tree hugging.
 The colour red speaks of many things — passion, love, care, no, stop…

-The act of knitting is an intimate one, styx05embedded in our cultural heritage as a display of love and care.
+The act of knitting is an intimate one, embedded in our cultural heritage as a display of love and care.
 We knit for someone special.
 It’s also something anyone, young or old, male or female, could engage in either privately or with others.
 Throughout history, knitting had been a way for those on the home front to aid loved ones on the battlefront.
 This nature of this project also allowed the frail, the bedridden and the elderly, who, unable physically to join the barricades were able to actively contribute to the debate.

 Over a three month period, knit-in events were organised and people across Tasmania and around the world were seen knitting.
 The Wilderness Society organised knitting at its stall at Salamanca Market each Saturday.
 The Republic Hotel in North Hobart hosted a knit-in, and the pub was filled with red wool and knitters of all ages listening to poets, environmental speakers and local bands.
 School students, teachers, retirement home members, patients in hospital were knitting for the cause.
 People knitted everywhere, in pubs, in cafes, at the soccer.
 Like Chinese whispers the news spread to all corners of the world.

 Finally, the knitted segments were received from all around Tasmania, Melbourne, Sydney and the Blue Mountains, Queensland, Fitzroy Crossing in the North West Kimberleys, Adelaide, Perth and Canberra, from people as young as four and as old as ninety two.
-Richard, a technician at the Theatre Royal, knitted his way through 15 mstyx01etres and gave up smoking at the same time!
+Richard, a technician at the Theatre Royal, knitted his way through 15 metres and gave up smoking at the same time!
 Hugs from the UK, Brazil, Canada, Scotland, Fiji and the USA.

 In October, over 800 pieces, 115 square metres in all, filled the room at the Victoria Centre in central Hobart.
 Csutoros positioned the pieces and along with the aid of many volunteers and many hours, the pieces were sewn together into tree hugs.
 A week later they were ready for installation in the Styx forest.